 Excellent article: The Death of Expertise

 If you’ve read the comments section on news articles, or online ‘debates’ you would have seen how increasingly vitriolic and hard-lined they have become.
 I used to love reading them but now find them frustrating, sad, annoying and really not a pleasant experience at all.
 In 2016 we’ve seen a global shift in political debates to pillory intellectualism as elitism.
-Increasingly I see “pseudo intellectuals”, “leftists” and (amusingly) “pseudo leftists” thrown around as insults to dismiss any opposing opinions and denigrate the people who hold them.
+Increasingly in public participation I see “pseudo intellectuals”, “leftists” and (amusingly) “pseudo leftists” thrown around as insults to dismiss any opposing opinions and denigrate the people who hold them.

 This article “The Death of Expertise” by Tom Nichols really resonated with me.
 Written in 2014 but still so relevant today.
 It is a little long but really worth reading.
 It has particular relevance for Stakeholder Engagement Practitioners.

 “Having equal rights does not mean that…’everyone’s opinion about anything is as good as anyone elses’s'”

 “I like the 21st century, and I like the democratization of knowledge and the wider circle of public participation.
 That greater participation, however, is endangered by the utterly illogical insistence that every opinion should have equal weight, because people like me, sooner or later, are forced to tune out people who insist that we’re all starting from intellectual scratch….And if that happens, experts will go back to only talking to each other, And that’s bad for democracy,”

 “the globalisation of communication….means that anyone can post anything they want, under any anonymous cover, and never have to defend their views or get called out for being wrong.”

 “Personally I don’t think technocrats and intellectuals should rule the world: we had quite enough of that in the late 20th century…..in an ideal world, experts are the servants, not the masters, of a democracy